orson1282/arubabank_api/README.md

 ## Aruba Bank API Client

-Unofficial API client for Aruba Bank Online written in Python __*It's still in early development*__.
-At the moment it can login and retrieve transactions of any bank account within your default portfolio and save this to a json or csv file.
-You will need to have an existing account with Aruba Bank, and have signed up for the ***New** Aruba Bank App as you need the App to generate your password.
+Unofficial API client for Aruba Bank Online written in Python. __*It's still in early development*__.
+At the moment it can login and retrieve transactions of any bank account within your **default portfolio** and save this to a json or csv file.
+You will need to have an existing account with Aruba Bank, and have signed up for the ***New** Aruba Bank App as you need the App to generate your one-time password.

 ## API